epimorphics/lr-landing/README.md

 ### `entrypoint.sh`

 - The Rails Framework requires certain values to be set as a Global environment variable when starting.
-To ensure the `APPLICATION_PATH` is only set in one place per application we have added this to the Entrypoint file along with the `SCRIPT_NAME`.
+To ensure the `APPLICATION_ROOT` is only set in one place per application we have added this to the Entrypoint file along with the `SCRIPT_NAME`.
 - The Rails secret is also created here.